krABMaga/krABMaga.github.io/content/_index.md

 #### Agents

-The Rust-AB framework defines a trait `Agent` that can be implemented on a struct to define `Agent` specific functionalities, mainly the `step` method which specifies how the agent behaves for each simulation step, and the `SimState` associated type, to link the agent to the state it refers to.
-As for now, the Rust-AB framework doesn't allow clean multi-agent implementations yet, even though such a limitation can be easily circumvented by declaring a single agent type which encapsulates the various agent types of the model in analysis.
+The Rust-AB framework defines a trait `Agent` that can be implemented on a struct to define `Agent` specific functionalities, mainly the `step` method which specifies how the agent behaves for each simulation step, and the `get_id` method, to uniquely identify an agent.
+There are also other methods, with default implementation, to improve agent control:

+- `is_stopped` notify the scheduler if a specific agent should be removed or not, based on some condition.
+- `before_step` and `after_step` to implement some operations before/after a step.

+The Rust-AB framework allow multi-agent implementations: you can define multiple 'Agent' that implement the trait, and [Wolf, Sheep & Grass](https://rust-ab.github.io/wolfsheepgrass/) is the main example of this feature.

 #### Simulation state